Darcyddx/Active-Vision/Documentation/Scrum/April/26_April.md

 ### Xi Ding
 ## What have I done?

-- Implement camera start and stop management to make sure the camera starts when the activity resumes and stops when it pauses.
+- Built a prototype for rendering posture points dynamically on the UI and tested it with sample data for initial functionality

 ## What am I doing next?

-- Made sure the camera starts when the screen is active and stops correctly when the app is paused
+- Implement logic to adjust posture point positions based on user interactions or device orientation, ensuring responsiveness

 ### Xingchen Zhang
 ## What have I done?